chapuyj/Kata-MarsRover-Kotlin-Mob-IV/NEXT.md

 # Possible next steps

+- Use class for Position
+- Check if all tests are good (position) or lucky :p
+- Obstacles
 - Use enum for direction
 - Transform commands into enum
-- Use class for Position
 - Property-based testing for spherical world
-- Obstacles :)